EvanMerk/f1tenth_simulator_2/README.md

 ### Dependencies

-If you have ```ros-melodic-desktop``` installed, the additional dependencies you must install are:
+If you have ```ros-humble-desktop``` installed, the additional dependencies you must install are:

 - tf2_geometry_msgs
 - ackermann_msgs
 - joy
-- map_server
+- nav2_map_server

 You can install them by running:

-    sudo apt-get install ros-melodic-tf2-geometry-msgs ros-melodic-ackermann-msgs ros-melodic-joy ros-melodic-map-server
+    sudo apt-get install ros-humble-tf2-geometry-msgs ros-humble-ackermann-msgs ros-humble-joy ros-humble-nav2-map-msgs

 The full list of dependencies can be found in the ```package.xml``` file.